 The mountain slope Biokovo dominates the whole Makarska Riviera.
 Biokovo is the largest and highest mountain in Dalmatia.

-The views from Biokovo are spectacular – on the clear day one can see all Dalmatian islands as well as large part of Dalmatian coast to the south, and to the north, towns of Vrgorac and Imotski and their surrounding villages.
+The views from Biokovo are spectacular – on the clear day one can see all Dalmatian islands as well as large part of Dalmatian coast to the south.
+And to the north, towns of Vrgorac and Imotski and their surrounding villages.

-Price for a single person is $15, and there may be bulk discounts for whole families.
+Price for a single person starts at €19, and there may be bulk discounts for whole families.
 Read more about this submarine trip here!